ArthurSonzogni/chromiumos-platform2/dlcservice/docs/developer.md

-On a locally built test build|image, calling dlcservice API does not download the DLC (no DLC is being served), unless the DLC is preloaded using [Write tests dependant on a DLC].
+On a locally built test build|image, calling dlcservice API does not download the DLC (no DLC is being served), unless the DLC is preloaded using [Write tests dependent on a DLC].
 For local development, please follow [Building a DLC locally].

-### Write tests dependant on a DLC
+### Write tests dependent on a DLC

-In order to test a DLC dependant feature, the optional variable field `DLC_PRELOAD` needs to be set to true while the integration/tast tests invoke installing the DLC.
+In order to test a DLC dependent feature, the optional variable field `DLC_PRELOAD` needs to be set to true while the integration/tast tests invoke installing the DLC.
 This will allow tests to seamlessly install the DLC on test images.